tomexploring/technicaltest_shopping/README.md

 aware of edge cases you might need to consider.

 This is a general engineering test so giving thought to maintainability and extensibility is key.

+# Work Done

+## Summary

+The work has been completed entirely in Kotlin with a very basic Compose UI.
+Each item in the list can be added to a basket, with the applied discounts, and items in each discount, listed at the bottom of the page.

+## Issues Hit

+One issue that I hit while creating the application was that I was not copying the Product that was being added to the list, meaning that every single instance of a Coffee Beans (12oz) in the list was the exact same object.

+I overcame this by using Gson to quickly serialize and then deserialize the object into a new instance.

+## Discounts Applied

+- Buy 2 Get 1 Free on Coffee Beans (12 oz)
+- Product Discount 25% Off on Pasta (1 lb)
+- Combination Price £5.00 on Cage-Free Eggs (Dozen), Sliced Bread (Whole Wheat), Ground Beef (1 lb)
+- General Basket Discount 5% Off